Understanding Ecommerce Sales Tax

 These are the simplified steps to becoming tax compliant.

 Scroll down for detailed guides related to each ecommerce platform which show rates across the US, what that particular platform may or may not handle for you, and how to set up sales tax collection on your platform.

 To do this, list the states where you sell, store inventory, have any employees, and include where you live.
 Check their nexus threshold and figure out whether you meet this.
 For all the states whose threshold you meet, you have economic nexus there.

 Establish if the products you’re selling are taxable in each state.
 These may differ by state, so ensure you have checked the official sites of each.
-Links to these sites can also be found in the eBay Sales Tax Guide, in the same table referenced above.
+Links to these sites can also be found in the guides for each platform listed below.

 Get compliant, and register for a sales tax permit in your nexus states.
 This is usually done through the state’s tax authority.
 It’s illegal to collect sales tax without a permit.

 As mentioned above, marketplace facilitators are now required by many states to collect tax for you.
 Where this is the case, ensure that you have correctly set up your sales tax collection settings on your ecommerce platform.